benante/javascript-home-test/README.md

 # OakNorth JavaScript Home Test

+## Intro

+This challenge was supposed to be done in roughly an hour.
+Being completely new to TDD I want to remark I spent more or less 4 hours learning basic Jest and I then wrote this test in pretty much 6 hours

 ## The challenge

 The aim of this exercise is to demonstrate your problem solving and understanding of JavaScript by implementing something received in every unit testing tool - an "assertEquals" method.